Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Conclusion

-We computed explitic bounds on the secret-key rates for both BPSK and QPSK protocols.
+We computed explicit bounds on the secret-key rates for both BPSK and QPSK protocols.
 The approach based on the optimized sandwiched Rényi entropy gives the best key-rate estimate, especially for very small block sizes.
 This quantity has also been very recently considered by other authors in the context of discrete-variable QKD~\cite{Cai2025, Tan_arXiv2025}.
 To the best of our knowledge, our work represents the first application within CV QKD.
-As a further development, and to make our analysis more complete and reliable, one needs to depart from the assumption of passive attacks with known attenuation factor.
+As a further development, and to make our analysis more complete and reliable, one needs to depart from the assumption of lossy or thermal channels with a known attenuation factor or excess noise.
 In order to do so, a dual representation of the quantum conditional entropy is required.
-For completenes, and in view of this future development, in Appendix~\ref{dual} we provide the dual expressions of the quantum conditional entropies that are the basic building block to obtain reliable, numerical estimates of the secret-key rates.
+For completeness, and in view of this future development, in Appendix~\ref{dual} we provide the dual expressions of the quantum conditional entropies that are the basic building block to obtain reliable, numerical estimates of the secret-key rates.
 These entropic functionals can also be exploited within device-independent QKD, as shown in recent works on the connection between Rényi entropies, Bell inequality violations and security proofs~\cite{Hahn2024,Hahn2025}.
 Moreover, our scheme is naturally compatible with current experimental platforms, and could be tested in setups of the kind reported in Sec.~\ref{relatedW}, thereby linking the theoretical framework with practical implementations.
+The data that support the findings of this article are openly available \cite{gioscaNPSK}.